uuk0/PyBytecodeManipulator/ASSEMBLY.md

   - parsing itself should be in the abstract base, only code emitting in the implementation
 - refactor assembly related classes into more files, it is really clustered in only a handful of files

+- make macro expanded names comparable (so we can use them as temporary labels)

 ## PyASM

 - a syntax highlighter plugin